Adolfo Hirsch

-Adolfo José Hirsch (born 31 January 1986) is a Sammarinese footballer who plays for Folgore and the San Marino national team, as a striker.
+Adolfo José Hirsch (born 31 January 1986) is a Sammarinese footballer who plays as a striker for Cailungo.
 Besides San Marino, he has played in Argentina.

 International career

 An Argentine-born and raised player, Hirsch emigrated to San Marino in 2009.
 He made his international debut for San Marino on 10 August 2011, coming on as an 81st-minute substitute in a 0–1 friendly loss against Romania.

+Hirsch confirmed that he had retired from the national team in September 2023 in an interview in March 2024.